cesanta/slre/README.md

     +?
 Match one or more times (non-greedy)
     *       Match zero or more times (greedy)
     *?
 Match zero or more times (non-greedy)
     ?
-Match zero or once
+Match zero or once (greedy)
     x|y     Match x or y (alternation operator)
     \meta   Match one of the meta character: ^$().[]*+?|\
-    \xHH    Match byte with hex value 0xHH
+    \xHH    Match byte with hex value 0xHH, e.g. \x4a

-Not yet supported but in progress:

     [...]
 Match any character from set.
-A-Z like ranges supported [^...]
+Ranges like [a-z] are supported [^...]
 Match any character but ones from set

 ## API